 Justin gets another crazy idea after three years having started ranching/grazing in a holistic framework.
 After making ranch profits in finances, ecology and people on the A.M.Peeler Ranch, Justin believes a ranch can be purchased (albeit in certain areas at certain prices), built, and managed with a holistic mindset, and paid for from the agriculture enterprises.
 He believed he could build, regenerate and manage a truly sustainable ranch.

 Justin creates and sells a real estate deal in order to purchase his and Julie’s first of six mostly contiguous ranches in Colorado.
 He begins building a ranch and ranching business in the American West in a way which most everyone says, “It can’t be done.”

-Justin becomes the only remaining heir, sibling of his generation, the forth generation of the A.M.Peeler Ranch ownership, to continuously maintain ownership, control and management of his part of the A.M.Peeler Ranch.
-Once apparently 65,000 acres, the A.M.Peeler Ranch has digressed to around 23,000 acres and seems destined to be totally sold out by heirs.
+Justin becomes the only remaining heir of his generation, the forth generation of the A.M.Peeler Ranch ownership, to continuously maintain ownership, control and management of his part of the A.M.Peeler Ranch.
+Once apparently 65,000 acres, the A.M.Peeler Ranch has changed to around 23,000 acres.

 Peeler Land & Livestock, LLC is created by Justin to be a replicable, sustainable, model ranching company.
 It hires its first and lead crew as Manager of Colorado Ranches to help orchestrate and build the idea.